sppunderreview/PSSO/README.md

-# Artifact - Scalable Program Clone Search through Spectral Analysis
+# Artifacts - Scalable Program Clone Search through Spectral Analysis

 We focus on the problem of program clone search, which involves finding the program in a repository most similar to a target program.
 Program clone search has important applications, including malware detection and program clustering.